jwshartle/S3T2TM2/Design Doc.md

 User: Board displays assigned task

 **_Flow of events:_**
-User/Admin opens program and enters username and password (include login use case)
+→User/Admin opens program and enters username and password (include login use case)

-On board, user selects task
+→On board, user selects task

-On the menu of available functions for the tasks, the user selects “assign user”
+→On the menu of available functions for the tasks, the user selects “assign user”

-From menu, manager selects user from list to assign to task
+→From menu, manager selects user from list to assign to task

-Write into table which holds task name and user assigned
+←Write into table which holds task name and user assigned

-Display team member name on task menu
+←Display team member name on task menu

 ### Use Case 12: Add Upcoming Tasks